samboy/covid-19-html/README.md

 ```

 The Lua script makes the .html files and the files needed to make
 the PNG graphs.
-Gnuplot makes the physical PNG files.
+Gnuplot makes the actual PNG files.

 # Making a SVG map